LukaszLapaj/DisableWinTracking/README.md

 **You always need to run it as an administrator.**

 ## Dependencies
-This is only to run the script from source, [download the exe here](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true)
+This is only to run the script from source, [download the here](https://github.com/LukaszLapaj/DisableWinTracking/releases)
 * Tested on Python 3.6
 * [wxPython](http://wxpython.org/download.php) -- GUI (Tested with wxPython=Phoenix)
 * [PyWin32](http://sourceforge.net/projects/pywin32/files/pywin32/)